scm-manager/scm-review-plugin/src/pr_change_tracking.md

 ## Metadata

-Before we draw conclusions of what should be, one should take a look at the available information we have for comments.
-At the time of writing a comment, we have (at least for Git repositories; this may be different for Mercurial):
+Before we draw conclusions of what should be, one should take a look at the (at least theoretically) available information we have for comments.
+At the time of writing a comment, we have (at least for Git repositories; this may be different for Mercurial or other systems):

 - For global comments
   - the current revision of the source branch,